adobe-rnd/franklin-site-status/README.md

 - `sites`: This collection contains a document for each website.
 Each document contains the domain, the associated Github URL, and a timestamp for the last audit.
 It also contains the audits property.
 This property contains the audit results.
 Each audit is an entry containing the domain, the audit result (a JSON object returned by the PageSpeed Insights API), a flag indicating if an error occurred during the audit, the error message (if any), and a timestamp.

-# Production Deployment
+# Deployment

-For production deployment, we recommend using Kubernetes.
+For deployment, we recommend using Kubernetes.
 We've provided a set of Kubernetes manifests in the `k8s` directory for deploying the application to a Kubernetes cluster.

+## Pre-requisites
 Pre-requisites for deployment:
 - docker, kubectl > 1.21 and jq
 - .env.production or .env.development file composed of